(This post may contain affiliate links. Please read our disclosure policy for more information.)

 45. Interact with Art

-The annual WAVE: Light + Water + Sound in the ski town of Breckenridge brings interactive art installations that feature, well, light, water, and sound.
+The yearly WAVE: Light + Water + Sound in the ski town of Breckenridge brings interactive art installations that feature – you guessed it – light, water, and sound.
 The 4-day festival celebrating the arts is held each year in early June.
-The exhibits change each year, always bringing something new to this mountain art festival.
+The exhibits change each year, bringing something new to this mountain art festival.

 46. Raft on a Camping Trip – or Camp on a Rafting Trip